ozontech/testo/README.md

 With plugins, it is flexible enough to adapt to diverse requirements, without leaving the Go ecosystem - just a layer over `testing.T`.

-If your needs are outgrowing standard `testing` package, Testo is a great choice.

 See [comparison with other frameworks](./COMPARISON.md).